Josjed1/site/README.md

-# site
-This is my website I made for CS234 at SIUE
+# These are picture of the website I have developed